UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module7/module7_08.md

 Notes:

-Finally we need to add the import statement to tell python where the exponent a list function is coming from because it’s not in this file.
+Finally, we need to add the import statement to tell python where the exponent a list function is coming from because it’s not in this file.

 It’s located in the `exponent_a_list` python script that we created